What-Causes-Hormonal-Imbalance-in-Women

 Stress

-Stress is one of the biggest causes of hormonal imbalance.
-Stress can be emotional stress like relationships and work stress, or physical stress like pain, injury or lack of sleep which is a major cause of stress, and finally, it can be caused by dietary stress from a processed food diet or eating foods which are causing an inflammatory reaction in your body like gluten.
+Stress can be emotional stress like relationships and work stress, or physical stress like pain, injury or lack of sleep which is a major cause of stress.
+Also, there is dietary stress from a processed food diet or eating foods which are causing an inflammatory reaction in your body like gluten.

 Digestion

-Digestion function problems like constipation, diarrhea, gas, bloating and reflux are all signs of inflammation and dysbiosis (imbalance of your good and bad bacteria) in the gut.
 This inflammation suppresses the hypothalamus and pituitary which tell the body to produce the sex hormones, adrenal hormones, and thyroid hormones, this is why a poor gut function can have a negative impact on many aspects of your health.

-The liver is where estrogen and progesterone get metabolized if you are having issues with phase one or phase 2 detoxification this can lead to excess estrogen also.
 Poor liver metabolism of estrogen can also lead to the unhealthy forms of estrogen being produced like 4 and 16 hydroxy estrone which are associated with breast cancer.

 The liver has to deal with the increasing xenoestrogens which are in the environment, these are found in food containers, cosmetics, personal care products, and even our food due to herbicides and pesticides that are being used.